How To Find Yourself: 5 Steps To Finding Your True Self

 For example, I sometimes put myself down because I’m not great at maintaining friendships long-term.
 It’s true.
 I’m an introvert.
 I often feel shy about building friendships.
 But if we get down on ourselves regularly for the things we’re not good at, it’s going to be hard to like ourselves as much as we could.

-So, in addition to working to improve our weaknesses, we have to remind ourselves about what we are good at.
+So, in addition to working to improve our weaknesses, we have to remind ourselves about what we are good at—our strengths.
 Hey, maybe our weird, one-of-a-kind self is pretty awesome after all.

 What else stops us from being ourselves?